-Based on the types of senders and receivers involved, we can define various types of communications.
+Based on the types of senders and receivers involved, we can define Five types of communications.
 If we take an example of communication between teams, you will see the higher amount of formal communication as compared to informal.
 On the other hand, when we consider personal communication and communication between the group of personal friends, you will find these types of communication to be more informal in nature.
 You can read more on What is Communication.

 In essence, below we discuss the various types of communication used between people or between teams.

 Let us delve deep into the 5 types of communication observed between the group of people or a formal team.

 Verbal communication can also be called as Oral communication.
 In very simple terms, any communication that happens orally between people is known as verbal communication.
 The objective of such communications is to ensure that people understand whatever you want to convey.
 Because of its very nature, verbal communications is more quick and precise then email communication.